technomancy/lein-tar/README.md

 Use option `:format` to specify the desired output format: either a `tar` (default) or a `tgz`/`tar-gz` (tar + gzip).
 Example: `:tar {:format :tgz}`.

+## Custom name

+By default the file name will be something like myproject-1.0.0.tar (or whatever extension `:format` uses).
+To change that, the `-n` or `--name` argument is supported.
+The following will create a tar file called `custom-name.tar`:

+    $ lein tar --name custom-name

 ## Breaking changes since version 2.0.0